-(2) Complete a Civilian Request for the Use of PAARNG Training Center Facilities, FTIG Form 350-11 (see Figure 1-3) and submit to the Range Management Authority.
+(2) Complete a Civilian Request for the use of PAARNG Training Center Facilities, FTIG Form 350-11 (see Figure 1-3) and submit it to the Range Management Authority.

-(3) Be prepared to pay in advance for all facilities, services, and support prior to training.
+(3) The billeting invoice must be paid upon arrival at the GTC.
+The unit will pay for all facilities, services, and support upon receipt of the final training invoice.